JJWallis/personal-portfolio/README.md

 }
 ```

 Since I used this project as a template for my own portfolio, I had to create the project images myself and use my own profile images too.
-I learnt the importance of matching their dimensions with the original assets provided to avoid mis-alignment with other content, as well as creating similar effects purely within CSS (rotating my profile image so I was facing the same direction).
+I learnt the importance of matching their dimensions with the original assets provided to avoid mis-alignment with other content, as well as creating similar effects within CSS such as rotating my profile image so I was facing the same direction.

 ```html
 <form